P-p-H-d/mlib/README.md

 * set a global error variable and return.

 NOTE: The last two cases are not properly fully supported yet.
+Throwing an exception is not fully supported yet.

 ##### void M\_INIT\_FAILURE (void)

-This macro is called when an initialization error shall be raised.
+This macro is called when an initialization error has been detected and shall be raised.
-It can be overridden before including the header m-core.h The default is to abort the execution.
+The default is to abort the execution.
 The macro can :